nf-osi/nf-hackathon-2019/README.md

 5. Open your preferred browser and navigate to the one of the links provided in your Terminal window after running the previous command.
 It should look something like: `http://127.0.0.1:8888/?token=abcd1234abcd1234abcd1234abcd1234abcd1234abcd1234`.
 6. In the Files pane, click on "Work" and then "0-setup.ipynb" to get started, and to learn how to make your Synapse credentials available to the Python `synapseclient`.

+### Google Cloud

+### RStudio Docker Image (GCP)

+1. Open a command line interface, such as Terminal.
+2. Do `docker login docker.synapse.org` and enter your Synapse credentials to log into the Synapse Docker repository.
+3. Do `docker pull docker.synapse.org/syn18666641/nf_hackathon:R_demos` to get the Docker image.
+4. Do `docker run -e PASSWORD=<mypassword> --rm -p 8787:8787 docker.synapse.org/syn18666641/nf_hackathon:R_demos` to start the container.
+Make sure to replace `<mypassword>` with a unique password.
+It cannot be "rstudio"!
+5. Open your preferred browser and navigate to `localhost:8787`.
+6. In the Files pane, click on "0-setup.Rmd" to get started, and to learn how to make your Synapse credentials available to `synapser`.

+### jupyter Docker Image (GCP)

+1. Open a command line interface, such as Terminal.
+2. Do `docker login docker.synapse.org` and enter your Synapse credentials to log into the Synapse Docker repository.
+3. Do `docker pull docker.synapse.org/syn18666641/nf_hackathon:py_demos` to get the Docker image.
+4. Do `docker run -p 8888:8888 docker.synapse.org/syn18666641/nf_hackathon:py_demos` to start the container.
+5. Open your preferred browser and navigate to the one of the links provided in your Terminal window after running the previous command.
+It should look something like: `http://127.0.0.1:8888/?token=abcd1234abcd1234abcd1234abcd1234abcd1234abcd1234`.
+6. In the Files pane, click on "Work" and then "0-setup.ipynb" to get started, and to learn how to make your Synapse credentials available to the Python `synapseclient`.